FLATLAY/flatlayWiki/intro-to-flatlay.md

 ![Explanation Of Processes](/uploads/explanation-of-processes.png "Explanation Of Processes")

+You will be added to the threads you need.
+Currently active Telegram threads are:
+* FLATLAY Connect Front End: https://web.telegram.org/#/im?p=g399949627
+* FLATLAY Mobile Testing Feedback: https://web.telegram.org/#/im?p=g388966952

 ## Terminology for our platform

 **Creatives **- Content creators and influencers using Flatlay to create shoppable content.
-Also referred to by developers as: Users.
+Also referred to as: Users.
 **Brands** - Businesses using the platform, either by integrating their product or running campaigns.
-Also referred to by developers as: Merchants.
+Also referred to as: Businesses.
 **Advocates** - Creatives partnering with brands for a campaign or specific product push.
 **Collection** - Shoppable products within a unit of content.
 **Digital shop** - The sum of a creative’s collections (shoppable content), viewable through their profile on the flatlay app.
 **Campaign** - Marketing campaign wherein a Creative collaborates with a Brand to product sponsored content.
 Brand’s can post an open-call for applications, send out invites to specific creatives via a List or personally invite them to apply.
 **List** - A brand’s list of prospective candidates for a campaign.

+A full list of the services we offer and the terminology we use can be found at: https://wiki.flatlay.io/intro-to-flatlay/glossary-of-terms.

+## Team-specific Information

+To find the resources you need, go to: https://wiki.flatlay.io/team-specific-information.

 ## Other tools we use